TaylorOD/greenville_ghost_tours/README.md

 - Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.
 - [Color Mod](https://github.com/jonathantneal/postcss-color-mod-function)

 # SVG Icons

 Casper uses inline SVG icons, included via Handlebars partials.
 You can find all icons inside `/partials/icons`.
 To use an icon just include the name of the relevant file, eg. To include the SVG icon in `/partials/icons/rss.hbs` - use `{{> "icons/rss"}}`.

 You can add your own SVG icons in the same manner.

 # Copyright & License

 Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).

+# Download/Update Instructions

+1. Sign in at ghost.org
+2. Navigate to settings (cog wheel on bottom left corner)
+3. Click `Design`
+4. Click `Change theme` (in bottom left corner)
+5. Click `Advanced` drop down (in top right corner)
+6. Locate the theme that says `ACTIVE` and download it (three dots on the side)
+7. Open the zip file in a code editor and make the changes you need to make

+# Upload/Update Instructions

+1. Run `yarn zip`
+2. Sign in at ghost.org
+3. Navigate to settings (cog wheel on bottom left corner)
+4. Click `Design`
+5. Click `Change theme` (in bottom left corner)
+6. Click `Upload theme` button (in top right corner)
+7. Select the zip file with your updated code/zip file